Privacy GuideApril 23, 20267 min read

 Review Connected Apps

-Go to Settings → Connected Apps to see which third-party apps have access to your Snapchat account.
-Revoke access for any apps you no longer use or don't recognize.
-Each connected app is a potential source of data leakage.
+Check Settings → Connected Apps to see which third-party apps have access to your Snapchat account.
+Remove any you don't recognize or no longer use.

 Enable Two-Factor Authentication